 His most recent story is a fable/thriller about the unexpected results of a medical team’s effort to prolong human life by 30 years.
 The book answers the question of what could go wrong with that idea.

-The author has retired Wylie Cypher and is now writing about how young people with a German background respond to the demands of World War II, on the home front, at war and in a POW camp.
+The author retired Wylie Cypher in 2019 to research and write about how young people with a German background respond to the demands of World War II, on the home front, at war and in an American POW camp.
+War Story was published in September 2021.

 Rolf Margenau lives amid farmland in northern New Jersey with his first wife of over sixty years.